 - When You Find Out Who You Are

-ISB, as they were known by their fans, was primarily a vehicle for musicians Robin Williamson and Mike Heron.
-Formed in 1965 as a trio with Clive Palmer, the group became a duo with Palmer’s departure the following year.
-The band’s first two albums, The Incredible String Band and The 5000 Spirits or the Layers of the Onion, were notable for their varied instrumentation and experimentation, and the band started gaining a large following (including Beatle Paul McCartney, who gave 5000 Spirits the title of “my favorite album of 1967”).
+Pioneering British psychedelic folk group The Incredible String Band (ISB) was founded in Edinburgh, Scotland in 1965 by multi-instrumentalists and songwriters Robin Williamson and Mike Heron, with banjoist Clive Palmer.
+The group became a duo with Palmer’s departure in 1966.
+ISB’s first two albums, The Incredible String Band (1966) and The 5000 Spirits or the Layers of the Onion (1967), were noted for their varied instrumentation and experimentation, and the band started to gain a large following.
+Paul McCartney even named 5000 Spirits “my favorite album of 1967.”

-By 1968, ISB now included Williamson’s girlfriend, Licorice McKechnie, and Heron’s girlfriend, Rose Simpson, and their next two albums, The Hangman’s Beautiful Daughter and the double album Wee Tam and the Big Huge, received accolades from their musical peers and fans.
+By 1968, ISB included the Williamson’s and Heron’s respective girlfriends and collaborators, Christina “Licorice” McKechnie and Rose Simpson.
+Their next two albums, The Hangman’s Beautiful Daughter and the double album Wee Tam and the Big Huge, both released in 1968, received accolades from their musical peers and fans.
 ISB toured the United States and the United Kingdom behind these albums, expanding their fan base and critical respect.